ziogas/HandlebarsJS-helpers/README.md

 HandlebarsJS helpers
 ==============

-Several helpers for you to help working with handlebarsjs (https://github.com/wycats/handlebars.js/)
+Several helpers for you to help working with handlebarsjs (https://github.com/wycats/handlebars.js/) Tested and working on 1.0.beta.2

 DOWNLOAD
 --------------